Thirteen Ways of Looking at a Blackbird

 How we cite our quotes:

 Thirteen Ways of Looking at a Blackbird (title)

 The title asks you to consider that you don't really know what a blackbird is until you've considered it from different angles.
 And even then you still only have a limited view of it.
 There is no one "real" or "true" blackbird.

-I was of three minds, Like a tree In which there are three blackbirds.
+In which there are three blackbirds.
 (Section II)

 Stevens turns the blackbird into an element in a simile.
 How is a blackbird like a "mind"?
 At this point, it's good to remember what Stevens himself said about the poems, "This group of poems is not meant to be a collection of epigrams or of ideas, but of sensations" (source).
 So, what does a blackbird in your mind feel like?

-A man and a woman and a blackbird Are one.
+Are one.
 (Section IV)